Neural-Space/genos/README.md

 While [Hydra](https://github.com/facebookresearch/hydra) lets you instantiate objects and functions, it doesn't support recursive instantiation.
 Plus, Hydra is mostly used for config management.
-So, we decided to build Genos by refering to Hydra and added the functionality of recursive instantiation.
+So, we decided to build Genos by referring to Hydra and added the functionality of recursive instantiation.
 E.g.,

 **Install Genos**
 ```bash
 pip install genos
 ```

-Instantiate a Python Class
+Instantiate a Python Class using Genos

 ```python
 from genos import recursive_instantiate